Let’s be honest: fame and fortune would be nice, but it’s not really the reason we write, is it?

 The key differences between you and more successful, more fulfilled writers are:

-[Stay tuned to the end of the article to get your Get Results Worksheet]
+Stay tuned to the end of the article to access free worksheets in the StoryADay Planning Primer…

 Every interview I’ve ever read with a best-selling author contains some version of this exchange: